TrellixVulnTeam/swahilipython_SCMU/Doc/library/curses.ascii.rst

 +--------------+----------------------------------------------+

 Note that many of these have little practical significance in modern usage.
-The mnemonics derive from teleprinter conventions that predate digital computers.
+The mnemonics derive kutoka teleprinter conventions that predate digital computers.

 The module supplies the following functions, patterned on those in the standard C library: